Dentist working on smiling patient with mirror in hand

 The official term for a dental cleaning is “prophylaxis” sometimes shortened to “prophy”.
 Prophylactic means a preventative measure.
 In general terms, it is a medication or treatment designed and used to prevent a disease from occurring, in this case periodontal disease and dental decay.
 A prophylaxis in dentistry is known as a healthy cleaning.
 The teeth are cleaned or scaled above the gumline where plaque and tartar are gently removed.
 Plaque is a sticky bacterial colony that lives on teeth, multiplying rapidly when exposed to carbohydrates.
 When your dental hygienist is scaling your teeth, she is interrupting the adhesion between the plaque and enamel and the harmful bacteria is taken off.
 Tartar, officially called calculus, is hardened plaque formed by minerals from saliva depositing into plaque that has been present on a surface for a longer period of time.
 Calculus is a non-living, hard crust.
 It is rough and causes even more plaque to adhere to its surface.
 By removing the calculus, you also remove the bacteria that are living in the calculus.

 The prophy appointment has several steps.
-Most of your appointment is spent with a dental hygienist then an examination is completed by your dentist- Dr Van Huffel.
+Most of your appointment is spent with a dental hygienist then an dental examination and cleaning is completed by your dentist- Dr Van Huffel.
 Your hygienist will review your medical history, take your blood pressure and ask questions about any problems you may be having with your teeth.
 She will take any x-rays that Dr. Van Huffel requests and perform a head and neck cancer screening and a periodontal probing to look for gum disease.
 See our blog on X-Rays to find out more about just how valuable x-rays are.
 Your hygienist will use instruments to gently remove all plaque and calculus from around your teeth above the gumline.
 A soft rubber cup and special toothpaste remove the protein layer and any fine stains from the enamel.
 After the healthy cleaning or prophy is completed, an instrument called a Diagnodent is used.
 It measures the presence of material related to decay in the enamel.
 The numbers range from 1-99.
 The higher the number the more evidence of decay and need for a filling.
 Dr. Van Huffel’s exam revisits some of the above items and looks for decay, broken teeth or fillings and weakened teeth.
 Your hygienist and Dr. Van Huffel can also discuss improvements to the appearance of your smile and chewing function.

 In a healthy prophy, the procedure of scaling removes the rough calculus and plaque from the teeth.
 This process is done by scaling with hand instruments or an ultrasonic instrument called a Cavitron.
 A Cavitron has a slender tip that produces high frequency sound waves that vibrate the calculus off the teeth.
 A gentle stream of water flows from the tip which gives the added benefit of flushing food debris, bacteria and biofilm from the gums.
 Biofilms are the beginnings of plaque formation.
 The hygienist can monitor your brushing and flossing technique and coach you to healthier gums that do not need more advanced periodontal treatment.